stats385/stats385.github.io/poggio_lecture.md

-    Topics covered in this lecture
+    Topics/articles covered in this lecture